gcampbe95/Eng3/README.md

 ![](https://github.com/gcampbe95/Eng3/blob/main/Screenshot%202024-01-25%20111216.png)

 ### Reflection
+This assignment provided a needed reminder of programming

 ## IR_Sensor

 ### Description & Code Snippets
 This assignment was to change the color of our board's neopixel from green to red when it sensed a object nearby.